 - Providing details and dimensions about the size of rooms.

 Online selling costs vary between websites, so make sure you’re clear about what you are getting for your money.
+You may also be charged whether you sell your property or not.

 Online estate agents must be members of a professional regulatory body.